sfulay/agora/README.md

     # ... other fields
 )

-# Add utterances from the interview
+# Add utterances (speaker turns) from the interview
+# Each utterance is a complete turn - may contain multiple sentences
 utterances = [
-    "I've worked in retail for 5 years.",
-    "The pay was always minimum wage.",
-    "It was hard to make ends meet.",
-]
+    ("What kind of work have you done?", True),  # Interviewer turn ("I've worked in retail for 5 years.
+The pay was always minimum wage.", False),  # Participant turn ("How did that affect you?", True),  # Interviewer turn ("It was really hard to make ends meet.
+I had to work two jobs.", False),  # Participant turn ]

-for i, text in enumerate(utterances):
+for i, (text, is_interviewer) in enumerate(utterances):
     InterviewUtterance.objects.create(
         question=question,
         utterance_text=text,
-        is_interviewer=False,  # False for participant, True for interviewer sequence_number=i,
+        is_interviewer=is_interviewer,
+        sequence_number=i,
     )
 ```